 Loading sound files

-A micro usb interface is included on the circuit board and its merely a case of plugging this into the computer USB port (mine came with a suitable cable) where it appears as a hard disk and copying the MP3 sound files to the disk and then disconnect it.
+A micro USB interface is included on the circuit board and it’s merely a case of plugging this into the computer USB port (mine came with a suitable cable) where it appears as a hard disk and copying the MP3 sound files to the disk and then disconnecting it.

 The wires to the speaker wires were a bit short so I’ve extended them.
 This isn’t necessary but I wanted to place the speaker topside inside a building, as explained later on, so needed a longer wire.
 This is just a matter of cutting the speaker off its wires, splicing additional wire in and reconnecting the speaker to the end of the new longer lead.

 The switch that comes with it is a push button type.
 I could have used this but wanted consistency with the other control buttons for the animations on my layout so replaced it with one of these.